Why is it important to repair plastic bumpers?

 How much does plastic bumper repair cost?

-The price of repairs varies based on the extent of the damage, but a typical dented bumper will cost you at least several hundred dollars.
+The price of bumper repairs varies based on the extent of the damage, but a typical dented bumper will cost you at least several hundred dollars.
 Replacing the bumper entirely costs around $900, so it is usually worthwhile to repair all but the most severe damages.
 Badell’s Collision offers a free online estimate tool to let you calculate likely repair costs ahead of time.
 Simply enter your location, your insurance company, the damaged area, a description of the damage, and the model, year, manufacturer, and identification number for your vehicle.

 Will my insurance policy cover bumper repairs?

-If your policy offers coverage for collisions, it should include the cost of plastic bumper repairs, though they are subject to deductibles like most other services.
+If your insurance policy offers coverage for collisions, it should include the cost of plastic bumper repairs, though they are subject to deductibles like most other services.
 If the cost of repairs is less than the deductible, many drivers choose to pay out of pocket rather than report the damage and risk higher premiums.
 If you do report the damage, we provide insurance forms for Allstate, Erie Insurance Group, Geico, Liberty Mutual, and Nationwide, as well as a general claim form.

 How long do bumper repairs take?